 The Underestimated Turkish Military Power in Africa

-Following his recent diplomacy tour in Africa, in October, the Turkish President Erdogan told the press that “everywhere I go in Africa, everyone asks about UAV drones.
-The scale of Turkey’s drone program places it with the world’s top four producers – the United States, Israel and China”.
+Following his recent diplomacy tour in Africa, in October, Turkish President Erdogan told the press that “everywhere I go in Africa, everyone asks about UAV drones.
+The scale of Turkey’s drone program places it with the world’s top four producers – the United States, Israel, and China”.

-Such problems range from the underdeveloped infrastructure, the unstable political sphere resulting from flawed systems of governance, and the lack of security due to the widely spread tribal militia and terrorist organizations, and the never-ending armed conflicts and civil wars.
-Unfortunately, some of the most prominent foreign investments in Africa are already supplying the continent’s warfare zones with advanced arms, that worsened the existing conflicts rather than defusing them.
+Such problems range from the underdeveloped infrastructure, the unstable political sphere resulting from flawed systems of governance the lack of security due to the widely spread tribal militia and terrorist organizations, and the never-ending armed conflicts and civil wars.
+Unfortunately, some of the most prominent foreign investments in Africa are already supplying the continent’s warfare zones with advanced arms, which worsened the existing conflicts rather than defusing them.